cnord/doc-gsm-devices/eng/common/06-08-config-sc-mini.md

 ## Security Center {#config-sc}

-Settings that the device Security Center use when transmitting events via GSM and Ethernet channels can be specified on the “Security Center” tab.
+Settings that the device Security Center use when transmitting events via GSM channels can be specified on the “Security Center” tab.

 ### Device Identification